-To accomplish the educational objectives stipulated in the University Regulations, the Graduate School of Management has defined graduation requirements as well as the following four learning outcomes to be achieved by the time of graduation.
+To accomplish the educational objectives stipulated in the Graduate School of Management Graduate School Regulations, the Graduate School of Management has defined graduation requirements as well as the following four learning outcomes to be achieved by the time of graduation.

 - Students are required to enroll for the designated period and to complete at least 44 credits in accordance with the following course registration requirements. - Complete 2 credits of Analytical Foundations Subjects, 16 credits of Core Business Fundamentals Subjects, 2 credits of Capstone Subjects, at least 8 credits of Elective Subjects, and 6 credits of Seminars.
-However, Optional Subjects are not included in the number of credits required for completion. - Produce a research output, in the form of either a Master's Thesis or a special project (Independent Final Report or Internship-based Case Study), and successfully pass the screening. - Detailed course registration requirements shall be stipulated in the University Regulations.
+However, Optional Subjects are not included in the number of credits required for completion. - Produce a research output, in the form of either a Master's Thesis or a special project (Independent Final Report or Internship-based Case Study), and successfully pass the screening. - Detailed course registration requirements shall be stipulated in the Graduate School of Management Graduate School Regulations.